iamsharononi/Coffee-Sales/README.md

 Using pivot tables and charts in Excel, key insights include:

 - **Regional Performance.** The East region recorded the highest sales volumes, while the South region lagged behind.
-. # Product Performance: Espresso led in total quantity sold but Latte generated higher total revenue due to a higher price point.
+- **Product Performance.** Espresso led in total quantity sold but Latte generated higher total revenue due to a higher price point.
-. # Revenue Drivers: Total sales are driven more by quantity in certain regions, while in others, premium pricing strategies play a bigger role.
+- **Revenue Drivers.** Total sales are driven more by quantity in certain regions, while in others, premium pricing strategies play a bigger role.

 Dashboards were created to visualize:
 .
 Sales by product category.